This quickstart shows you how to create a small App Engine app that displays a short message.

 - In the project list, select the project you want to delete and click Delete.

 - In the dialog, type the project ID, and then click Shut down to delete the project.

-What's nextNow that you've accomplished Hello World, you can start exploring your next sample app: the Bookshelf app.
-The Bookshelf app is a more complete, yet still basic Ruby web app that uses multiple Cloud Platform features, such as data storage, authentication, logging, pub/sub, and more.
+What's nextNow that you've completed Hello World, you can start exploring your next sample app: the Bookshelf app.
+The Bookshelf app is a more complete Ruby web app that uses multiple GCP features, such as data storage, authentication, logging, pub/sub, and more.

 Hello World code review